maffos/Diffusion-Modelling-for-inverse-problems/README.md

 # Diffusion Modelling for Inverse Problems

 This repository contains the code for my master thesis, which applies score-based generative models to inverse problems.
 The project includes two examples: one linear problem and one real-world application from scatterometry.
-In particular it leverages a newly developed partial differential equation (PDE) that is based on the Fokker-Planck Equation and acts on the score.
+In particular it leverages a newly developed partial differential equation (PDE) that is based on the Fokker-Planck Equation (FPE) and acts on the score.
 The PDE was independently developed in [3] and termed 'Score-Fokker-Planck-Equation'.

 ## Table of Contents
 - [Description](#description)